 - Additional Requirements

-The Master's Report Committee must abide by the Graduate College's committee requirements.
+The Master's Report /Thesis Committee must abide by the Graduate College's committee requirements.
 A minimum of two SIE eligible faculty members must serve on the committee.
 The third member may be a Special Member.

 - Student Handbook